dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 307

-the temperature, and the thermal energy fall—until thermal motion again balances gravity.
+the temperature, and the thermal energy fall — until thermal motion again balances gravity.
 The result is the middle regime.
-In the middle regime, the Sun has just the right temperature—determined by the condition 𝑘B𝑇 ∼
+In the middle regime, the Sun has just the right temperature — determined by the condition 𝑘B𝑇 ∼

 𝐺𝑀Sun𝑚p/𝑅Sun, so